dianavile/NeighbourhoodMap/README.md

 ```
 neighbourhoodmap
 ├── README.md
-├── (node_modules*) = this file will be created automatically after `npm install`, and is therefore not needed to upload here.
+├── (node_modules) (=file will be created automatically after `npm install`.
+Added gitignore file to ignore.
 ├── package.json (=here all dependencies will be installed.)
-├── .gitignore
+├── .gitignore (=file to instruct which files need to be ignored at production).
 ├── public
 │   ├── favicon.ico
 │   ├── index.html